Skabe Farmhouse B&B - The Mediterranean Life in Istria

 Flying to Pula Airport is the fastest and easiest way to get here.

 Direct flights from many larger European cities to Pula (PUY) are available from April to November.
-If you cannot obtain a direct flight to Pula, you can choose one of the following airports; Venice (VCE) or Trieste (TRS), Zagreb (ZAG) and Ljubljana (LJU).
+If you cannot obtain a direct flight to Pula, you can choose one of the following airports; Venice (VCE), Treviso (TSF), Trieste (TRS), Zagreb (ZAG), Ljubljana (LJU) and Rijeka (RJK).

 If you wish to rent a car for your stay, Pula Airport has many rental kiosks open.

 The distance to drive to Pula (Croatia) from Venice (Italy) or Zagreb (Croatia) is the same, but it's cheaper from Venice because of the toll roads.
 On the other hand, the drive from Zagreb is more scenic and will allow you to see a bit of the inland country.
 Please do not hesitate to ask if you have any questions regarding your travel plans by choosing Booking form from the main menu.
 And remember to bring your passport or ID even if you are an EU citizen, because Croatia is not part of the Schengen zone.

 Pula Airport Exit is the last exit on the highway, which is newly built and not busy except in the high season.
 When driving at night you will experience how silent and still the nights here are... it's a star gazer's delight!